StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/widgets.md

     - Widgets describe what their view should look like given their current configuration and state.
     - Widgets are rebuilt when their state change
     - Flutter incorporates a set of basic widgets
         - `Text` --- for creating and styling textual content
         - `Row`, `Column` --- determine the horizontal and vertical layout resp. positioning of nested widgets.
 It is based on the Flexbox layout module
         - `Stack` --- used for placing contents on top of each other
         - `Container` --- basic rectangular element that can be decorated using the `BoxDecoration` class.
 It can also have padding, marging, and constraints applied to its size
-      - `Scaffold` ---
-      -
+        - `Scaffold` --- provides many pre-implemented visual features for a matieral themed app such as an appbar, a default banner, customizable background color, a drawer, snack bar etc.
+    - When you add images to your project, you need to update the `pubspec.yaml` file to access them.
+    - Widgets have a `build()` method the return value of which determines its visual representation.
+The widget is drawn when this method is executed.

-!!! info "Where do you find relevant information"
+!!! info "Recommended Learning Resources"
     - Buildung user interfaces with Flutter (very good introduction with many examples and related topics): <https://docs.flutter.dev/ui>
     - Flutter's widget catalogue with links to detailed information about each widget: <https://docs.flutter.dev/ui/widgets>
+    - Learn how to add assets and images to a flutter app: <https://docs.flutter.dev/ui/assets/assets-and-images>